What Is an Initial Coin Offering (ICO)?

 - Receive tokens

 As you can see, while ICOs do provide some advantages over traditional IPOs (decentralization, no bureaucracy), they also come with more risk.
 As it stands today, there’s not much stopping a crypto team from running away with your money after an ICO.
-Numerous projects have already successfully done so.

 An additional risk, you receive tokens instead of equity with your investment.
 So, there’s a chance that although the company behind your token is successful, the tokens you hold could be worth next to nothing, leaving you up a creek.
 The success of your ICO investment ultimately depends on the token’s adoption within its ecosystem.